phothinmg/thingyan/README.md

 **_The Myanmar new year festival (the water festival) is called the Thingyan._**

-This package focus on calculate information of thingyan festival days and times , that can be use in morden javascript runtimes.
-The function named `thingyan` , that generate the following from a Myanmar(Burmese) year :
+This package focus on calculate information of thingyan festival days and times , that can be use in morden javascript runtimes.The function named `thingyan` , that generate the following from a Myanmar(Burmese) year.

 1. AkyaDayTime: string;
 2. AkyatDay: string;